Yarn Expo Spring’s Status As Strong Industry Event Attracts 15% More Buyers

 Pakistan

 “Yarn Expo is the global meeting platform for all yarn industry players.
 You have buyers from all over the world here, so it is the best trade platform in Asia to connect with worldwide buyers.
 We’ve met people from Argentina, Columbia, Korea, Indonesia, the UK and the US.
-Around 40% of them are new to us.
+Around 40 percent of them are new to us.
 We’ve noticed that everyone is looking for new products nowadays, so we always bring new items.
 Fancy yarn is getting more common in China, and demand is growing steadily.
-China is definitely a huge market for us to develop.”
+China is definitely a huge market for us to develop.” — Mohammad Saad, Director of Abtex Intl Ltd.

 India